tdbe/tdbe.github.io/_posts/2016-09-27-graphics-pipeline-fundamentals.markdown

-### The Geometry Shader
+### The Tessellation and the Geometry Shaders

+There's actually more things between vert and frag (and before the interpolation that the frag is run on):
+* the Hull program: is run once every vertex but it requites as input the entire triangle or quad or line or point (whatever type of weird geometry data you use).
+* the **Tessellation program**: here you write how the GPU should subdivide your geometry using a number of techniques.
+The best is usually a fractal one, then to also fade it by distance to camera.
+This function does not actually subdivide anything, it calculates positive barycentric coordinates.
+	* **Note:** that you can technically subdivide triangles in the Geometry function below, but that's a more general purpose function that can't process/subdivide as much/fast as here.
+* the Domain program: Domain means triangle (or quad etc).
+It takes the 3 vertices of your triangle, and the one barycentric coordinate for the tessellation.
+It is run once for each barycentric point and actually spits out new vertex data.
-There's actually one more thing between vert and frag (and before the interpolation): <br/>the **Geometry program**.
-This optional step is where you can use affine transformations to create more vertices within a triangle, to tessellate your mesh.
+* the **Geometry program**.
+This optional step is where you can use affine transformations to manipulate vertices or create more vertices within a triangle.

+[UPDATE:] I don't have to get any deeper into Tessellation because it seems since I wrote this article, [Jasper Flick of CatlikeCoding]( https://catlikecoding.com/unity/tutorials/advanced-rendering/tessellation/) has done a very nice patreon'd writeup.
+Check it out.

-You can also for ex have a mesh with verts that are just points, and use a Geometry program to spawn quad verts around those vertices and make billboards out of them.
+With the geometry program you can also for ex have a mesh with verts that are just points, and use a Geometry program to spawn 4 quad verts around those points/vertices and make billboards out of them.
 [Here is an example](http://forum.unity3d.com/threads/geometry-shaders.156553/) of just that.

 Here's a subset of that shader.
 I'll explain the key points.